 Once you know which worm to target, it’s time to start combat with a dewormer.
 You should work with your experienced goat mentor or your veterinarian to choose the most appropriate dewormer.

 There are many options out there for dewormers that control barber pole worm.
-Here they are in a list enclosed within my Amazon Affiliate Link:
+Here are some recommended dewormers along with their classes.

 Class 1: Benzimidazole